Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 PRO TIP: Age is just a number.

 Don’t fall into the trap of photographing the same couple over and over.
-Wedding blogs are already packed full of blue-eyed blonde brides and tall chiseled grooms.
+Real wedding blogs are already packed full of blue-eyed blonde brides and tall chiseled grooms.
 Make your work stand out and make a difference by building your affordable styled shoot around a less-represented couple, such as:

 - LGBTQ+ couples